Close Menu

 SSA’S LISTING 106.09 FOR COMPLICATIONS OF CHRONIC KIDNEY DISEASE

 Under SSA listing 106.09, a child can win SSI benefits if they have complications chronic kidney disease.
-Complications include severe medical problems that occur from CKD, like a stroke or acute kidney failure requiring dialysis.
+Complications include severe medical problems that occur from CKD, like a stroke or acute kidney failure that requires dialysis.
 Additionally, the SSA is looking for three 48 hour visits to the hospital in a 12 month period, due to medical issues due to CKD.
 The following outlines listing 106.09.

 106.09 Complications of chronic kidney disease requiring at least three hospitalizations within a consecutive 12 month period and occurring at least 30 days apart.
 Each hospital stay must last at least 48 hours, including hours in a hospital emergency department immediately before the hospitalization.